 Today’s customer expects retailers to know and follow them through online and physical interactions with their brand, providing personalized experiences as they go.
 Which means that retailers need to leverage all of the data customers provide them.

 No problem!
 More and more customers are willing to trade their data if it means they’ll get personalized experiences in return.
-But do you know how to make the most of the data you're getting from your customers?
+But do you know how to make the most of the data you’re getting from your customers?
 According to HBR Closing the Customer Experience Gap report, only 23% of retailers say they can act on all or some of the customer data they collect.
-There is clearly a gap between what customers want and how retailers handle the data to actually deliver that experience.
+Data driven retail is key to giving your customers what they want, yet there is clearly a gap between what customers want and how retailers deliver that experience.

 1. Identify all your data collection points

 Data is being collected and compiled from Wi-Fi, Bluetooth, video-based business intelligence tools, and programs we constantly use.
 But with all this data the challenge is the difficult and time-consuming task of sifting through and organizing the mountains of information.
 The beauty of this?
 It gives a ton of insight and, if used properly, provides the edge you need to keep customers coming back to your store.
 The key is to become data-driven.
 Understand and accept what the data is telling you and use it to your advantage.